 Cloud NAT is a regional resource.
-You can configure it to allow traffic from all ranges of all subnets in a region, from specific subnets in the region only, or from specific primary and secondary CIDR ranges only.
+You can configure it to allow traffic from all primary and secondary IP ranges of subnets in a region, or you can configure it to apply to only some of those ranges.

-Example with a GCP network containing three subnets in two regions:
+The following is an example of a VPC network containing three subnets in two regions:

 - subnet 1 (